Medicine and health

 Systematic reviews in medicine and related fields. - PubMed (LTU)

+A reference database covering nursing, occupational therapy, physiotherapy and health administration.
+It also includes full-text articles.
 Limit your search to Evidence-based practice or select a publication type. - OTseeker

 Systematic reviews within the field of occupational therapy. - PEDro